HabiSheriff/NhsScraperApplication/README.md

 ## To download from Git hub:

-  Goto command prompt and change directory to any of folder path and Use below command clone from Git
+   Use below command to clone from Git

   ```git clone git://github.com/HabiSheriff/NhsScraperApplication.git```